 UV Light Alert Constantly On

 Ecobee is designed to automatically turn on the UV light when necessary to disinfect the air in your home.
-However, if you are seeing this alert more often than usual, it may indicate that your Ecobee is not working correctly.
+However, if you are seeing this alert more often than usual, it may indicate that your sensor is not working correctly.

 Sadly, there isn’t too much you can do about this issue by yourself.
-If you see the UV Light Alert on your Ecobee more often than usual, it is best to contact customer support for assistance.
+If you see the UV Light Alert on your sensor more often than usual, it is best to contact customer support for assistance.

 How To Calibrate Ecobee Humidity Sensor?